hugorbarbosa/cpp-design-patterns/README.md

 "**Soft**ware", as the name implies, must be ***soft***, which means that it must be easy to change and extend, and that is the expectation for any software project.
 That's why it is called *software* in comparison to *hardware*, which is difficult to change.
 Indeed, one constant in software development is **change**, therefore it is expected that software is easily adapted to the ever-changing requirements.
 However, in reality, this expectation is often difficult to achieve.

 High-quality software is software that is easy to **change**, easy to **extend**, and easy to **test**.
-But, developing high-quality software is hard, very hard.
+But, developing high-quality software is very hard.
 The design of the software should be able to solve the current problem but also general enough to address future problems and requirements.
 It is also important to avoid redesign, or at least minimize it, but a reusable and flexible design is difficult to get it right the first time.

 ***What is the core problem of adaptable software and software development in general?***